 Medical detox is a crucial step in the addiction recovery process.
 This procedure cleanses your body of harmful chemicals that ended up there from drug or alcohol use.
 The most common type of detox is one with 24-hour supervision and care from licensed medical professionals.
 However, ambulatory detox has proven to be another effective option for people who must tend to outside responsibilities.
 It’s also a relatively wallet-friendly choice for those on a budget.

-Read more about ambulatory detox at LA Detox, and we can help you determine if this is the best course of action for you.
+Read more about the definition of ambulatory detox, how it is useful and how we can help you determine if this is the best course of action for you.
 Asking the right questions about your care will point you in the right direction.

 What is Ambulatory Detox?